Whimsy Stick

 Don’t skip to Phase 4 yet

-Phase 3 of the flirt pole for reactive dogs protocol runs for at least one full week before introducing proximity-based trigger work.
+Phase 3 runs for at least one full week before introducing proximity-based trigger work.
 The pre-walk priming needs to become routine and the dog’s reactive behavior on walks needs to show measurable improvement before you increase difficulty.

 4